billchurch/PiCA/docs/usage-guide.md

 1. Check file permissions
 2. Verify the YubiKey is functioning
 3. Ensure the CA has the correct configuration for CRL generation

+#### "Failed to create provider"

+1. Verify that the requested provider type is available
+2. If using YubiKey provider, ensure the YubiKey is properly inserted
+3. If using software provider, ensure ~/.pica/keys and ~/.pica/certs directories exist
+4. Check if PICA_PROVIDER environment variable is set to a valid value ("yubikey" or "software")

 #### "No certificates shown in web interface"